Ian Happ Player Props: Cubs vs. Padres

 Ian Happ At The Plate

+- Happ leads Chicago with an OBP of .383 this season while batting .268 with 39 walks and 19 runs scored.

-- Among the qualifying hitters in MLB play, he ranks 61st in batting average, 15th in on-base percentage, and 105th in slugging.
+- Among the qualified hitters, he ranks 59th in batting average, while his on-base percentage ranks 15th and he is 105th in slugging.

-- Happ has driven home a run in 15 games this season (26.8%), including more than one RBI in 8.9% of his games and producing three or more of his team's runs on three occasions..
+- In 15 games this year (26.3%), Happ has picked up an RBI, and in five of those games (8.8%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 16 games this year (28.6%), including multiple runs in three games.
+- In 16 of 57 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.